-Some units in the ptegu sector are matched to CEMS data via ORIS facility codes and boiler ID.
-For these units, SMOKE replaces the emissions of NO_X and SO2 with the CEMS emissions, thereby ignoring the annual values specified in the point source inventory.
-For other pollutants, the hourly CEMS heat input data are used to allocate the ptegu inventory annual emissions to hourly values.
-All stack parameters, stack locations, and SCC codes for these sources come from the point source inventory.
-Because these attributes are obtained from the inventory, the chemical speciation of VOC and PM2.5 for the sources is selected based on the SCC or in some cases, based on unit-specific data.
-If CEMS data exists for a unit, but the unit is not matched to the inventory, the CEMS data for that unit is not used in the modeling platform.
-However, if the source exists in the inventory and is not matched to a CEMS unit, the emissions from that source would be modeled using the annual emission value in the inventory and would be allocated to daily values using region-, fuel- and pollutant-specific average profiles.
-EIS stores many matches from EIS units to the ORIS facility codes and boiler IDs used to reference the CEMS data.
-Some additional matches were made at the release point level in the emissions modeling platform.
-This study expanded on the matching effort compared to earlier 2015 emissions studies.
-For example, in instances where multiple ORIS boiler IDs are matched to a single EIS unit, the EIS unit was split into multiple units in the inventory to allow for a complete allocation of the CEMS data from all of the boilers matched to that unit.
-This study also used the most recent 2015 CEMS data available at the time the emissions were compiled, published on March 14, 2018.
+Some units in the ptegu sector are matched to Continuous Emissions Monitoring System (CEMS) data via Office of Regulatory Information System (ORIS) facility codes and boiler IDs.
+For the matched units, the annual emissions of NO_X and SO2 in the flat file are replaced with the hourly CEMS emissions in base year modeling.
+For other pollutants at matched units, the hourly CEMS heat input data are used to allocate the NEI annual emissions to hourly values.
+All stack parameters, stack locations, and Source Classification Codes (SCC) for these sources come from the flat file.
+If CEMS data exists for a unit, but the unit is not matched to the NEI, the CEMS data for that unit are not used in the modeling platform.
+However, if the source exists in the NEI and is not matched to a CEMS unit, the emissions from that source are still modeled using the annual emission value in the NEI temporally allocated to hourly values.

+EIS stores many matches from NEI units to the ORIS facility codes and boiler IDs used to reference the CEMS data.
+In the flat file, emission records for point sources matched to CEMS data have values filled into the ORIS_FACILITY_CODE and ORIS_BOILER_ID columns.
+The CEMS data are available at http://ampd.epa.gov/ampd near the bottom of the "Prepackaged Data" tab.
+Many smaller emitters in the CEMS program cannot be matched to the NEI due to inconsistencies in the way a unit is defined between the NEI and CEMS datasets, or due to uncertainties in source identification such as inconsistent plant names in the two data systems.
+In addition, the NEEDS database of units modeled by IPM includes many smaller emitting EGUs that do not have CEMS.
+Therefore, there will be more units in the ptegu sector than have CEMS data.